avollkopf/craftbeerpiLCD/README.md

 After that a reboot is necessary.

 ## Configuration
+Update 2020-08-12
+- Python 3 support
+- Support for iSpindle Gravity data
+- iSpindle Gravity sensor type needs to be configured and used as sensor2
+- LCD disply will display current gravity in line 4 of LCD display
+- It may take some time to display gravity vlaue until next reading from spindle is available

 At least configure your i2c address in the parameters menu.
 Some other parameters of the LCD can be changed in the